 ‘Showing the power of symbolism’

-'Together with Hanneke Maassen, I am currently working on a book about natural arrangements to the rhythm of the seasons, to be published in mid-2025.
-For the DPK special Spring, I drew inspiration from the various themed holidays: 'Why not also Pink Day and World Bee Day?'
+'Together with Hanneke Maassen, I am currently working on a book about natural arrangements based on the rhythm of the seasons, which will be published in mid-2025.
+For the DPK Floral Magazine special on Spring, I drew inspiration from various themed holidays: Why not also Pink Day and World Bee Day?'

 Blooming simplicity